Gabriella439/slides/zurihac2023/slides.md

 This advice is (IMO) correct if your base monad is `IO`

-… but they're still useful with other base monads!
+… but those effects are useful with other base monads!

 ```haskell
 newtype Parser a = Parser { runParser :: String -> [(a, String)] }